UzairKhan313/React-Foundamentals-Projects/README.md

 13. **Cart**: A shopping Cart with use Reducer in which can increase or decrease the item and can also clear the cart.
 14. **Redux Toolkit**: A shopping Cart functionalty with Redux Toolkit.
 Firstly I worked with the cart Items which are in local storage and after that i worked with aysnchronouse task.
 15. **Grocery-Bud with React Query**: Grocery-Bud User can Add, update and Delete Items on the server and hanlding the state management wiht react query.
+16. **The React Quiz APP**: The request quiz app allow user to test their knowledge about the react with the quiz app.

 ## How to run Project 15 Grocery-Bud with React Query